alexjlockwood/AndroidDesignPatterns/_posts/2016-10-22-icon-animations.md

 ### Drawing `path`s

-Before we can begin to create animated icons, we must first understand how they are drawn.
-In this blog post, we'll make heavy use of a relatively new class in Android called [`VectorDrawable`][VectorDrawable]s. `VectorDrawable`s are similar in concept to SVGs on the web: they allow us to create density independent assets by representing each icon as a series of lines and shapes called `path`s.
-Each path's shape is determined by a sequence of _drawing commands_, represented as a space/comma-separated string that uses a subset of the [SVG path data spec][svg-path-reference] to draw lines and curves.
-The spec defines many different types of commands; however, the ones you'll likely encounter the most are summarized in the table below:
+Before we can begin creating animated icons, we first need to understand how they are drawn.
+In Android, we'll represent each icon using the relatively new [`VectorDrawable`][VectorDrawable] class. `VectorDrawable`s are similar in concept to SVGs on the web: they allow us to create scalable, density-independent assets by representing each icon as a series of lines and shapes called `path`s.
+Each path's shape is determined by a sequence of _drawing commands_, represented by a space/comma-separated string using a subset of the [SVG path data spec][svg-path-reference] to draw lines and curves.
+The spec defines many different types of commands, a few of which are summarized in the table below:

 | Command             | Description |
 |---------------------|-------------|